-Save as expressly provided in section 18.03, the LESSEE shall not, nor will during the TERM, assign, transfer or sell or otherwise, by any act or deed, procure the SAID LANDS or BUILDINGS, or any of them, or this lease, to be assigned, transferred or sold to any person, persons or corporation whatsoever without the consent in writing of the LESSOR first had and obtained, which consent the LESSOR shall not unreasonably withhold.
-If requested by the LESSOR, a copy of any or all assignments, transfers or sales shall be furnished to the LESSOR within thirty (30) days of the conclusion of each transaction together with particulars of registration in the Vancouver Land Registry Office.
+Save as expressly provided in section 18.03, the LESSEE shall not, nor will during the TMRM, assign, transfer or sell or otherwise, by any act or deed, procure the SAID LANDS or BUILDINGS, or any of them, or this lease, to be assigned, transferred or sold to any person, persons or corporation whatsoever without the consent in writing of the LESSOR first had and obtained, which consent the LESSOR may arbitrarily withhold.
+Provided however that if requested by the LESSOR, a copy of all assignments, transfers or sales shall be furnished to the LESSOR within thirty (30) days of the conclusion of each transaction together with particulars of registration in the Vancouver Land Registry Office.